-Rebel Yell remained a Stitzel Weller product from the 60’s through to the 90’s.
-In the 70’s and 80’s it was a 6 year age stated bourbon and was a desired whiskey.
-The story goes that Keith Richards was a big Rebel Yell drinker and Billy Idol saw the Rolling Stones drinking it backstage at a concert.
-He didn’t know the whiskey, but he thought it was a great name and wrote “Rebel Yell” into his song.
-A year after that song was released, in 1984, United Distillers dropped the proof to 80 and made its distribution nationwide.
+Rebel Yell remained a Stitzel Weller product from the 60’s into the early 90’s.
+In the 70’s and 80’s, it was a 6-year age stated bourbon and was a very desirable whiskey, albeit limited in distribution.
+Supposedly, Keith Richards of the Rolling Stones was a big Rebel Yell drinker, and Billy Idol saw Richards and his bandmates drinking it backstage at a concert.
+Billy Idol wasn’t familiar with the brand, but he thought it had a great name and wrote “Rebel Yell” into his song.
+A year after Billy Idol’s “Rebel Yell” song was released (1984), United Distillers dropped the whiskey’s proof to 80 and widened it distribution.
+Rebel Yell was now available nationwide.

 When United Distillers (Diageo) moved production to Bernheim from Stitzel-Weller in 1992 (effectively shutting down production at S-W), Rebel Yell began production there along with all the other wheated bourbons.
 Just 7 years later, United Distillers sold its Bernheim distillery (to Heaven Hill) and the labels produced there.
 Rebel Yell’s brand and assets were sold to the David Sherman Corporation in St. Louis (now Luxco).

 Luxco recently updated the Rebel Yell labels and is giving attention to the brand again.
 There is no Rebel Yell Distillery as the label might suggest.
-It is produced for Luxco by Heaven Hill distillery (Bernheim).
+It is produced for Luxco by Heaven Hill Distillery in Bardstown.
 The new attention to the brand is a welcome one, especially in the Rebel Yell Small Batch Reserve.
-Here, Luxco has raised the ABV up to 45.3%, but kept the age at no more than 4 years.
+Here, Luxco has raised the ABV to 45.3%, but kept the age at no more than 4 years.
 The Rebel Yell bourbon may have a pretty new label, but it’s still the young, uninteresting bourbon it has been for years.
 The Small Batch Rye is interesting (90 proof), but so are all the ryes sourced from Indiana (MGP).
 At least they’re being honest about it’s source!

 4 thoughts on “History of Rebel Yell in America”